-Report is mainly divided into two parts: "Experimetal analysis" and "Numerical analysis".
+Report is mainly divided into two parts: "Experimetal setup and measurements" and "Numerical model results".

 In the first part the experimental setup of the measurements is explained.
 A detailed presentation of measurement points, variables that are measured is presented.
 List of planned experiments is laid down together with each case boundary conditions.
 Finally, results of each measurement is presented and analysed regarding the indoor environment quality.